Overview

 Download and run the EasyPost Mailroom msi.
 Follow the installation steps detailed here, acknowledging the additional upgrade screen in the wizard.

-NB: During the upgrade, a "Files in Use" dialogue may appear (see figure 1.1).
+During the upgrade, a "Files in Use" dialogue may appear (see figure 1.1).
 Choose the option "Do not close applications.
 A reboot will be required", and click OK to continue.

 Fig 1.1

-Once installation is complete, launch Mailroom.
-If unregistered, register the Mailroom services using the registration code (and Account ID if required).
+Once installation is complete, launch the Mailroom and register the Mailroom if promoted using the registration code (and Account ID if required).
+You may also be prompted to register as a user if you haven't already.

-Mailroom Server Move
+Moving Mailroom Server

 On the new server, download and run the EasyPost Mailroom msi.
 Follow the installation steps detailed in the installation guide

-• If network discovery was used, stop the EasyPost services on the old server, launch a Mailroom client, and confirm it detects the new server.
+- If network discovery was used, stop the EasyPost services on the old server, launch a Mailroom client, and confirm it detects the new server.

-• If an environment variable (EP_SVC_HOST) was used, change the value from the old to the new server name.
+- If an environment variable (EP_SVC_HOST) was used, change the value from the old to the new server name.

-• If the server name was manually entered, find the file C:\ProgramData\Easypost\MailroomConfig.json and change the "svc_host" value to the new server name on each client.
+- If the server name was manually entered, find the file C:\ProgramData\Easypost\MailroomConfig.json and change the "svc_host" value to the new server name on each client.